-If Directors or Governors have any doubt about the relevance of an interest, this should be discussed with the Chairman or Chief Executive as applicable (who may refer to the Trust Secretary/Chief Executive/Chairman/Director of Finance as appropriate).
+If Directors or Governors have any doubt about the relevance of an interest, this should be discussed with the Chair or Chief Executive as applicable (who may refer to the Associate Director of Corporate Governance /Chief Executive/Chair/Chief Finance & Commercial Officer as appropriate).

-If employees have any doubt about the relevance of an interest, this should be discussed with their Line Manager/Executive Director (who may refer to the Chief Executive/Chairman/Director of Finance/Trust Secretary as appropriate).
+If employees have any doubt about the relevance of an interest, this should be discussed with their Line Manager/Executive Director (who may refer to the Chief Executive/Chair/ Chief Finance & Commercial Officer / Associate Director of

+Corporate Governance as appropriate).